davidbuilgil/unstructured-spare-time-crime/README.md

 ## 📊 Data Availability

-The raw data used in this study are part of the ISRD4 initiative.
+The raw data used in this study are part of the International Self-Report Delinquency Study 4 (ISRD4).
-In accordance with ISRD4 policy, national research teams have exclusive access for a limited period following data collection.
+Replication data for the analyses reported in this article are available via Zenodo (https://doi.org/10.5281/zenodo.19596718) with access provided upon request.
-The dataset will be made **openly available without restriction at the end of 2026**.
+In accordance with ISRD4 policy and the terms agreed with study participants and ethical committees across participating countries, the full ISRD4 dataset remains under embargo and will be made openly available without restriction at the end of 2026 or beginning of 2027.

 ---